howardkyu/Lightrail-API-V2-Docs/docs/home.md

 Checkout is done by creating an order through the `/transactions/orders` endpoint.
 Let's look at an example.

 Suppose you're running an ad campaign for 20% all orders that use the promotion code "EASYMONEY".
 Perhaps a customer who has $20 account credits visits your store, enters the promotion code, and wants to purchase a $30 product.
-Using the `orders` endpoint it is easy to complete the payment for this entire transaction in a single request.
+Using the `/orders` endpoint it is easy to complete the payment for this entire transaction in a single request.

 **Request**: `POST /transactions/orders`
 ```json